What is CASB (Cloud Access Security Brokers)?

-- CASB solutions also offer setting up permissions of documents and ensure keeping them protected at all times.
+- CASB solutions also offer setting up permissions of documents and ensuring keeping them protected at all times.

-- Monitoring the traffic from on-premises to cloud services can help the enterprises to keep a check on the policy violations, using Shadow IT features.
+- Monitoring the traffic from on-premises to cloud services can help enterprises to keep a check on policy violations, using Shadow IT features.

 How Does a Cloud Access Security Broker Solution Protect Data on the Cloud?

 Cloud Access Security Broker solutions provide data security and visibility, which helps in filling the gaps when an enterprise moves from on-premises-based applications to the cloud apps like Google Apps / G Suite, Office 365, Zoho, etc.

 The Security Provided by CASB: CASB provides multiple types of security policy enforcement.
 These include: